lwmqn/shepherd/README.md

 var qnode = qserver.find('foo_id');

 if (qnode) {
-    // do something upon the qnode, like qnode.read() }
+    // do something upon the qnode, like qnode.readReq() }
 ```